 Although RAID is a different beast altogether, you should know about it while buying a NAS storage for yourself.

-Main purpose of RAID is to improve data reliability and performance improvement.
-Usually drives of same storage capacity are recommended for RAID.
+The primary purpose of RAID is to improve data reliability and performance improvement.
+Usually, drives of same storage capacity are recommended for RAID.

-RAID-enabled systems are used at every place where you simply can’t afford to lose data.
-There are different levels of RID, with each having their pros and cons
+RAID-enabled systems are used at every place where you just can’t afford to lose data.
+There are different levels of RID, with each having their pros and cons.

-RAID 0 combines the storage capacity of more than two disk drives to form a combined single disk drive.
-That single drive will have maximum bandwidth and capacity, but data redundancy is sacrificed here.
+RAID 0 combines the storage capacity of more than two disk drives to form a connected single disk drive.
+That single drive will have maximum bandwidth and size, but data redundancy is sacrificed here.

-So, should any of your hard drive have any issue, all of the hard drives will be effected.
-That’s why RAID 0 isn’t any useful for data redundancy.
+So, if any of your hard drives has an issue, all of the hard drives will be affected.
+That’s why RAID 0 isn’t useful for data redundancy.

 Like RAID 0, at least two drives are required for RAID 1.
-Same data is simultaneously written on these drives which results in these drives being ditto copies of each other.
+Same data is simultaneously written on these drives which result in these drives being ditto copies of each other.

-RAID works with at least 4 internal drives and use a combination of RAID 0 and RAID 1 (two combined drives being copies of each other), which results in above performance improvement as well as reliability.
+RAID works with at least 4 internal drives and uses a combination of RAID 0 and RAID 1 (two combined drives being copies of each other), which results in high-performance improvement as well as reliability.

 This is one of the most commonly used RAID levels.
-In RAID 5, the main data and parity (the extra data for backup) is distributed over all the disks.
+In RAID 5, the primary data and parity (the extra data for backup) are distributed over all the disks.
 This way, when/if a disk fails, the data can be re-obtained without any hassle.

 Many NAS units and servers featuring RAID 5 even allow you to replace any faulty drive from the array with a new one, without shutting down the NAS.
 This feature is also called hot-swapping.